Lady Elizabeth Godsal MBE

-DescriptionIn addition to being the 19th High Steward of Wokingham, Lady Elizabeth is Vice Lord-Lieutenant of the Royal County of Berkshire, a position she has held since 2005.
+DescriptionIn addition to being the 19th High Steward of Wokingham, Lady Elizabeth was Vice Lord-Lieutenant of the Royal County of Berkshire, between 2005 and 2011.
 She also held the office of High Sheriff of Berkshire in 1990; was Chief President of St. John Ambulance and was chairman of the Board of Visitors at Reading Prison.

 She is a Dame Grand Cross of the Order of St John and was invested as a Member, Order of the British Empire in 2001 for services to the community, especially the St John Ambulance Brigade in Berkshire.
 With her usual modesty she said after the ceremony, “I was obviously absolutely thrilled when I found out but I immediately thought of all the people who have done so much more than me.”